 Later on, while progressing through the main story, I was handed a crossbow which could fire different types of arrows ranging from Electric to Explosive and then Incendiary.
 The Crossbow allowed me to sit back at a safe distance Norman Reedus style and pick off zombies without the threat of being mauled, not mention watching on as an Explosive Arrow disposed of a large batch of the undead with finesse, launching the crowd of flesh eaters high into the bright blue sky with aplomb.
 The Following really feels like a worthwhile expansion and certainly adds to the already glowing aura that makes Dying Light a really fun and compelling title.

 Dying Light The Following lifts players out of the mean ravaged streets of Harran to offer up a completely different world filled with new characters and a gripping storyline along with new side quests.
 While the Bozak Horde and other previous DLC for the game added extra activities and a competitive nature, The Following pushes the story in a whole new direction filled with twists, turns and conspiracy theories, seriously…what’s not to enjoy!.

 The landscape is awe-inspiring, differing shades of green line the surrounding fields making this a place worth exploring while also providing enough danger so that you will forever be on guard.
 Off-Road Buggies offer players and fans of the base game a unique and different form of navigation that is not only ten tons of fun but also great at taking apart the one thing that wants to take you apart.
-It doesn’t exactly level the playing field but it certainly helps to somewhat even out the sides, with an abundance of upgrades to tune each vehicle into a fast paced, killing machine that even zombies would want to give a wide birth to.
+It doesn’t exactly level the playing field but it certainly helps to somewhat even out the sides, with an abundance of upgrades to tune each vehicle into a fast-paced, killing machine that even zombies would want to give a wide berth.

-Who knew the Countryside could hold such mystery and terror…
+Who knew the countryside could hold such mystery and terror…